chai-tang/CISC325-Group22/README.md

 Known Issues:

-- Unable to have more than four blocks in the block bank at a time
+- Block bank CSS can't fit more than four blocks at once

 # Planned Functionality: